 The cube did not express itself in such a way as to make the man look at it, but in such a way that he realized that his surroundings should be the real interest then, not his faceless face.
 Yes, the glow would attract more attention to the cube, but the aforementioned goal would be reached when the man considered approaching it.

-Four scorching walls visible only throughtout touch preserved the cube in all directions; the man discovered it by turning half of his flat face and at least a third of the rest of his skin necrosed or fleshy, with clear scattered bubbles.
+Four scorching walls visible only throughtout touch preserved the cube in all directions; the man discovered it by turning half of his face and at least a third of the rest of his skin necrosed or meaty, with clear scattered bubbles.

 He considered lying still, absorbing the pain, waiting and hoping for it to pass quickly, just as he hoped this reality — that for some reason was not one of his mind's lies — would just turn out to be one of the system's lies, and that it would stop.
 But the pain didn't pass, nor the strange reality.
-The man had no experience with burns, more because he had no experience in general than cunning, so he was sure the pain would not dissipate until he did something new; he imagined that was what this world wanted.
+The man had no experience with burns, more because he had no experience in general than cunning, so he wasn't sure if the pain would dissipate before he did something new; he imagined that was what this world wanted: action; no time for complaints.

 Then, once again, he iniciated the painful process of rising up, not due to self-confidence or determination, but due to obvious lack of alternative — aside from another generator of ambition that came to light inside him —, would he die from other causes, if that were possible.